-The National Council for Accreditation of Teacher Education has accredited all teacher education programs.
-The Sports Medicine program is accredited by the Commission on Accreditation of Allied Health Education Programs, and the masters program in Speech-Language Pathology/ Communication Disorders is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+The National Council for Accreditation of Teacher Education has accredited the College of Education and its teacher education programs.
+The Sports Medicine program is accredited by the National Athletic Trainers Association, and the Speech-Language Pathology program is accredited by the American Speech-Language-Hearing Association.
 The graduate program in School Psychology is accredited by the National Association of School Psychologists.